Bylaws & Policies

 - The Director shall assume responsibility for administering the Center budget.

 - The Director shall be responsible for scheduling courses and the preparation of the course timetable.

 - The Director is responsible for appointing committee chairs and the Graduate and Undergraduate Advisors, and for working with these to affect their charges.
 S/he is an ex-officio member of all standing and ad hoc committees, except that the Director will not participate in review activities involving evaluation of the Director.

 - The Director shall be responsible for coordinating with chairs of departments which have joint appointments in the Center to ensure that percentage allocation of faculty service, teaching and research time is congruent with the faculty member’s percentage FTE appointment.
-The Director shall consult with relevant chairs in the cases of promotion and tenure, and is responsible for ensuring that the faculty member’s contributions to the Center are recognized.Tenure and promotion guidelines for tenure line faculty are set out in “Tenure and Promotion Guidelines” Promotion guidelines for lecturer line faculty are set out in “Lecturer Promotion Guidelines.”
-Third Year review criteria and procedures shall follow the College of Liberal Arts and Sciences Third Year Review Guidelines (See attached Appendix B).
+The Director shall consult with relevant chairs in the cases of promotion and tenure, and is responsible for ensuring that the faculty member’s contributions to the Center are recognized.Tenure and promotion guidelines for tenure line faculty are set out in “Tenure and Promotion Guidelines (PDF)” Promotion guidelines for lecturer line faculty are set out in “Lecturer Promotion Guidelines (PDF).”
+Third Year review criteria and procedures shall follow the College of Liberal Arts and Sciences Third Year Review Guidelines (PDF) (See attached Appendix B).

 - Graduate and Undergraduate Advisors:

 - The Graduate Advisor is appointed by the Director for the purpose of coordinating advising duties that fall to the Center.
 This includes working with the Office Manager to ensure timely response to inquiries from students and applicants, communication with the Graduate School on relevant deadlines and announcements, attending college meetings relating to Graduate Advisors, speaking with students or applicants and/or recommending them to the appropriate University personnel for information to help them complete certificates and degrees from the Center.